Village: Philippines

 In urban areas of the Philippines, the term "village" most commonly refers to private subdivisions, especially gated communities.
 These villages emerged in the mid-20th century and were initially the domain of elite urban dwellers.
 Those are common in major cities in the country and their residents have a wide range of income levels.

 Such villages may or may not correspond to a barangay (the country's basic unit of government, also glossed as village), or be privately administered.
 Barangays correspond more to precolonial villages; the chairman (formerly the village datu) now settles administrative, intrapersonal, and political matters or polices the area though with much less authority and respect than in Indonesia or Malaysia.

+In the southern Philippines which is dominated by Moro Muslims, the word kampung was also adopted, but in a Hispanized form, becoming campo.
+This name itself was originally the influence of the Malayanized Muslim powers that had triumphed in the south of the Philippines, such as the Sultanate of Sulu, Sultanate of Maguindanao, Sultanate of Buayan, and Sultanates of Lanao.
+Especially the Sultanate of Sulu, because it is close to the spread of Malay culture, its influence is very noticeable, in terms of vocabulary, in this case the word kampung.
+An example of a place called kampung is a barangay in Zamboanga City, namely Campo Islam or Kampung Islam (lit.
+'Islamic Village').

 Vietnam

 Villages (làng) made up the basis of Vietnamese society.
 Vietnamese village is considered one of the typical symbol of Asian agricultural production.
 Villages in Vietnam typically contains: a village gate, bamboo hedges (lũy tre), a communal house where the tutelary deity (Thành hoàng) is worshiped, a well shared by the whole village, paddy fields (đồng lúa), temples (đền, chùa) and houses of all families in the village.
 Villagers share the same bloodline and are usually rice farmers, and may also share the same crafts.
 Village have an important role in Vietnamese society (Vietnamese saying: "Custom rules the law" -"Phép vua thua lệ làng" [literally: the king's law yields to village customs]).
 It is common for Vietnamese villagers to prefer to be buried in their village upon death.